Afzaal family honoured in public vigil on 2nd anniversary of London, Ont., truck attack | CBC News

-How the Afzaals are being honoured on 2nd anniversary of fatal truck crash in London, Ont.
+Afzaal family honoured in public vigil on 2nd anniversary of London, Ont., truck attack

 Public vigil at site of attack starts at 7:15 p.m.
 ET, expected to be attended by thousands

-On the second anniversary of the truck attack that killed four members of a Muslim family in London, Ont., the community continues to commemorate their lives while carrying on the fight against Islamophobia.
+On the second anniversary of the truck attack that killed four members of a Muslim family in London, Ont., hundreds of people came to commemorate their lives while carrying on the fight against Islamophobia.

-A vigil expected to be attended by thousands will be held Tuesday evening at the site of the attack on the Afzaals — who are known as Our London Family.
-The event is hosted by the Youth Coalition Combating Islamophobia (YCCI) and the City of London.
+A vigil held Tuesday evening at the site of the attack on the Afzaals — who are known as Our London Family — was hosted by the Youth Coalition Combating Islamophobia (YCCI) and the City of London.

+"We are here to show solidarity with the family," said Iman Nasir Butt, holding a blue sign that said Love for All.
+"In the Muslim community, this is our message and it's the way to peace and love."

 "Last year, the main focus was remembrance, and while that's still going to be important, this year's vigil will focus on perseverance and that moving forward aspect," said Esa Islam, 16, one of YCCI's founding members and a close relative of the family.